Stackdriver/stackdriver-prometheus-sidecar/README.md

 #### Filters

-The `--filter` flag allows to provide filters which all series have to pass before being sent to Stackdriver.
-The flag may be repeated to provide several filters.
-Filters use the same syntax as the well-known PromQL label matchers, e.g.:
+The `--include` flag allows to provide filters which all series have to pass before being sent to Stackdriver.
+Filters use the same syntax as [Prometheus instant vector selectors](https://prometheus.io/docs/prometheus/latest/querying/basics/#instant-vector-selectors), e.g.:

 ```
-stackdriver-prometheus-sidecar --filter=job="k8s" --filter=__name__!~"cadvisor_.+" ...
+stackdriver-prometheus-sidecar --include='{__name__!~"cadvisor_.+",job="k8s"}' ...
 ```

 This drops all series which do not have a `job` label `k8s` and all metrics that have a name starting with `cadvisor_`.

-Note: On the command-line shell you may need to escape filters as `--filter='job="k8s"'`.
+For equality filter on metric name you can use the simpler notation, e.g. `--include='metric_name{label="foo"}'`.

+The flag may be repeated to provide several sets of filters, in which case the metric will be forwarded if it matches at least one of them.

 #### File